manycore-com/Inboxbooster-Mailer/PostfixLog/README.md

+# Postfix

 Note: You really should have DNS cache installed in your Kubernetes environment.